ValveSoftware/Proton/docker/README.md

    repository to point to the new commit, commit and push to trigger a new build of "-dev" images.

-3) Once the images are satifying, tag the version in Proton SDK repository and push the tag, this will trigger a new build of the images and version them with the same tag as the Git tag.
+3) Once the images are satisfying, tag the version in Proton SDK repository and push the tag, this will trigger a new build of the images and version them with the same tag as the Git tag.